 Bryan shows us that our destiny is basically our destination in life – where we are headed.
 Bryan is saying that our choices determine our final destination…they determine our outcomes.

 Bryan was an elementary school from 1956 until 1971 when it was closed due to a decreased student population.
 For nine years Bryan was used as a storage site in the school district.
-In 1980, it was reopened when Lincoln Learning Center was moved into the building and became the district’s alternative high school under the names of “Bryan Extension Center” and “Bryan Community School.”
+In 1980, it was reopened when Lincoln Learning Center was moved into the building at 1801 S 40th Street and became the district’s alternative high school under the names of “Bryan Extension Center” and “Bryan Community School.”